Harrie Sipman

-Henricus (Harrie) Johannes Maria Sipman (born 1945) is a Dutch lichenologist.
-He specialises in tropical and subtropical lichens, and has authored or co-authored more than 250 scientific publications.
+Henricus (Harrie) Johannes Maria Sipman (born 1945) is a retired Dutch lichenologist who specialised in tropical and subtropical lichens and authored or co-authored over 250 scientific publications.
 He was the curator of the lichen herbarium at the Berlin Botanical Garden and Botanical Museum from 1983 until his retirement in 2010.

-Life and career
+Between 1990 and 1997 he edited and distributed the exsiccata Lichenotheca Latinoamericana a museo botanico Berolinensi edita.

+Early life and education

+Sipman was born on 2 January 1945 in Sittard in the southern part of the Netherlands.
+As a schoolboy, he developed an interest in paleontology, collecting Cretaceous marine fossils from quarries in the hills surrounding his hometown.
+He later moved to Utrecht to study biology at Utrecht University.

+His first research project at university focused on paleontology, specifically the taxonomy of Cretaceous oysters.
+Through meticulous analysis, he demonstrated that morphological variations previously used to identify multiple fossil oyster species were actually attributable to environmental factors and growth patterns, a conclusion that challenged existing taxonomic classifications.
+He later worked on a project studying the physiology of freshwater mollusks before eventually finding his true scientific passion in lichenology.

+Academia

 Sipman was born in 1945 in Sittard, Netherlands.
 He attended Utrecht University, where he studied botany.
-Sipman was appointed to the Herbarium and the Institute for Systematic Botany from 1972 to 1982, where his focus was on lichenology and bryology.
+He was appointed to the Herbarium and the Institute for Systematic Botany from 1972 to 1982, where his focus was on lichenology and bryology.
 During this time, some of his research publications dealt with taxa from the lichen genera Cladonia and Stereocaulon, and on the Musci Anisothecium staphylinum, Campylopus and Ephemerum.
 His supervisor was Robbert Gradstein (nl).
 He earned his PhD in 1983 after defending a thesis on the family Megalosporaceae, later published as a monograph in the Bibliotheca Lichenologica series.
 Afterwards he started a long career as curator of lichens in the Berlin Botanical Garden and Botanical Museum.

+Research career

+During his career at the Berlin Botanical Garden and Botanical Museum, Sipman specialized in tropical lichenology.
+He participated in numerous field expeditions, including trips to the Galapagos Islands, Ecuador, the Guianas, Papua New Guinea, Costa Rica, and the Dutch Antilles.
+These expeditions expanded scientific knowledge of lichen diversity in these regions, sometimes increasing the documented lichen flora of certain areas by a factor of three or more.

+Sipman's professional contributions extended beyond research.
+He served as editor for several publications including Buxbaumiella, the International Lichenological Newsletter, and Tropical Bryology.
+He created identification keys and illustrations of tropical lichens that were made available online and widely used by students and researchers.
+He also worked on making the Mattick index (a bibliography of lichenological literature) accessible to the broader scientific community.

-Frequent collaborators include André Aptroot, Teuvo Ahti, Paul Diederich, Mark Seaward, Emmanuël Sérusiaux, and Richard Harris.
-Many of his publications deal with lichen floras of tropical and subtropical countries such as Colombia, Costa Rica, Guiana, and New Guinea.
+Frequent collaborators include André Aptroot, Teuvo Ahti, Paul Diederich, Mark Seaward, Emmanuël Sérusiaux and Richard Harris.
+Many of his publications deal with lichen floras of tropical and subtropical countries such as Colombia, Costa Rica, Guiana and New Guinea.